MicrosoftEdge/WebView2Feedback/specs/NewWindowSourceFrameInfo.md

 Currently there is no way to determine the source frame of a new window request.
 This information can be useful when deciding how to open the content.
 For example, you may want to open requests that originate in a 3rd party frame in the default browser instead of in a new WebView.
-The WebView2 team is extending `NewWindowRequestedEventArgs` with a `OriginalSourceFrameInfo` property to make this easier.
+The WebView2 team is extending `NewWindowRequestedEventArgs` with an `OriginalSourceFrameInfo` property to make this easier.
 Here we described the updated API.

 # Examples